nikunjp2/Corona-Virus-Evolution---Power-BI/README.md

 ## Usage

-To view and interact with the dashboard, you can download the Tableau file from this repository and open it using the Tableau Desktop application or the Tableau Online platform.
+To view and interact with the dashboard, you can download the PowerBI file from this repository and open it using the PowerBI Desktop application or the PowerBI Online platform.

 ## Contributing